 This is an employee's rate of pay for each non-overtime hour of work in the employee's work week.

 These are wages other than overtime pay, vacation pay, public holiday pay, premium pay, termination pay and severance pay and certain contractual entitlements.

 For an employee who usually works the same number of hours every week, a regular work week is a week of that many hours, not including overtime hours.

 Some employees do not have a regular work week.
 That is, they do not work the same number of hours every week or they are paid on a basis other than time.
-For these employees, the "regular wages" for a "regular work week" is the average amount of the regular wages earned by the employee in the 12 weeks in which the employee worked immediately preceding the date the notice was given.
+For these employees, the “regular wages” for a “regular work week” is the average amount of the regular wages earned by the employee in the weeks in which the employee worked during the period of 12 weeks immediately preceding the date the notice was given.

-An employer is not allowed to reduce an employee's entitlement to wages by scheduling an employee's vacation time during the statutory notice period unless the employee--after receiving written notice of termination of employment--agrees to take his or her vacation time during the notice period.
+An employer is not allowed to schedule an employee’s vacation time during the statutory notice period unless the employee—after receiving written notice of termination of employment—agrees to take his or her vacation time during the notice period.